 Through contributions to Polio Plus and Rotary Foundation

 Thousands of dollars per year for Polio Plus with the goal of ending polio forever.
 Today, Afghanistan, and Pakistan are the only countries where polio remains endemic.
-2022 closed with only thirty wild Polio virus cases worldwide.
-Also, thousands of dollars per year to the Rotary Foundation through our Paul Harris Award recognition of Kingston Community Leaders.
+2023 closed with only twelve wild Polio virus cases worldwide.

 Through contributions and programming for Youth Leadership